Mobile Application Penetration Testing Methodology

 Penetration testing of a mobile application includes the following stages:

-The Cobalt team of pentesters do not need access to the underlying mobile application source code, unless you specify it as a requirement.
+Cobalt pentesters do not need access to the source code of your application, unless you specify it as a requirement.

 Target Scope Reconnaissance